-In order for the procurement cost of an mFRR capacity auction per CCTU to remain the same when moving from paidas-bid to paid-as-cleared settlement, the price of the marginally selected bid in paid-as-cleared should be equal to the average price of selected bids in a paid-as-bid mechanism.
-The required reduction in the price of the marginal bid, when simulated based on the mFRR Standard bids between February and June 2020, would be on average 11% (ranging between 1% and 76% per CCTU) or, when expressed in euros, the mFRR Standard capacity bids prices would have to drop with on average 0.85€ per MW per hour (ranging from 0,02 to 1,10€ in 75% of the CCTU, with outliers up to 7,62€ per MW per hour).
+In order for the procurement cost of an mFRR capacity auction per CCTU to remain the same when moving from paid-as-bid to paid-as-cleared settlement, the price of the marginally selected bid in paid-as-cleared should be equal to the average price of selected bids in a paid-as-bid mechanism.
+The required reduction in the price of the marginal bid, when simulated based on the mFRR Standard bids from February until October 2020, would be on average 14% (ranging between 0% and 78% per CCTU) or, when expressed in euros, the mFRR Standard capacity bids prices would have to drop with on average 1,45€ per MW per hour (ranging from 0 to 1,64€ in 75% of the CCTU, with outliers up to 52,7€ per MW per hour).
+There were 18 CCTU in which the difference between the average and the marginal price for awarded mFRR Standard bids was larger than 10€ per MW per hour.

-% reduction € reduction

-MFRR Standard for current marginal price to be equal to for current marginal price to be equal to

-сарасну current average price current average price
+(per CCTU) % reduction for current marginal price to be equal to current average price € reduction for current marginal price to be equal to current average price

-Minimum 1% 0,02 €
+Minimum 0% 0,00€

+Average 14% 1,45€

-Average 11% 0,85€
+Median 11% 0,67€

-Median 9% 0,51 €

-75 th percentile 15% 1,10 €
+75 th percentile 19% 1,64€

-Maximum 76% 7,62€
+Maximum 78% 52,70€